gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 If we try to convert null, undefined or "" to boolean, we always get false.
 Boolean(null) returns false;

-We can use this for our advantage.
-When we put something in a 'if' statement, it's going to try to convert it to a Boolean, so we can use it to check if a variable has content.
-In example:
+We can use this to our advantage.
+When we put something in an 'if' statement, it's going to try to convert it to a Boolean, so we can use it to check if a variable has content.
+An example:

 ```javascript
 var a; // a is undefined